cchoban/docs/docs/packages/helpers.md

 (dict) createShortcut - Shortcuts for software, this will help to run software from command line.
-(boolean) arches - Install software for both arches (x86 and x64) (string) unzipPath - Path to be unzipped files (string) extractFolder - Folder to be extracted inside ZIP file.
+(boolean) arches - Install software for both arches (x86 and x64) (string) unzipPath - Path to be unzipped files
+(dict) extractFolder - Folder to be extracted inside ZIP file.
 Check 'cURL' package as an example.
 ```